 Combined funding from this grant and other sources may not exceed the project’s total budget, and applicants must promptly inform the Nanovic Institute of additional funding received at any point from application submission through completion of the research trip.
 Recipients must return any paid funds if they cancel the project and must repay any non-refundable expenses incurred by the Nanovic Institute (i.e. airfare directly paid) if cancellation is not due to documented illness or another justifying circumstance.

-After conducting the project, grant recipients must provide the Nanovic Institute with a 500-1000 word report about the experience and its outcome, as well as at least one digital photograph (3000 pixels wide or larger) of the recipient on location.
-Reports and photographs must be emailed to the Student Coordinator of the Nanovic Institute by the deadline communicated at the time of award.
+After completing the research opportunity, grant recipients must provide the Nanovic Institute with a 500-1000 word report about the experience and its outcome, as well as at least three digital photographs (3000 pixels or wider) of the recipient on location.
+Reports and photographs must be submitted through the online portal according to the directions in the grant award packet by the deadline communicated at the time of award.
 Unless permission is expressly denied, the Nanovic Institute retains permission to share these reports and photographs.